OriginProtocol/origin-dollar/README.md

 - Standalone mode - A private blockchain with a clean slate
 - Forked mode - A forked version of mainnet at a particular block height

-The dApp will be started in development mode bby default and will assume the underlying blockchain state it is connected to.
+The dApp will be started in development mode by default with debugging enabled and runs in `standalone` or `forked` as well - depending on the mode that the underlying hardhat node is running.
 <br/><br/>

 ### Running a Local Hardhat Node